A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Graduate School approval of a waiver of hours is contingent upon the student submitting a Waiver of Hours Form.
 This form must also include a statement from the academic program certifying that the student's overall academic involvement-teaching assignments, research projects-is consistent with the workload of a full-time student.

-All waiver of hours requests must arrive in The Graduate School by the close of the normal add period (generally five days after classes begin) for final review and processing before the semester's census date.
+All waiver of hours requests must arrive at The Graduate School by the close of the normal add period (generally five days after classes begin) for final review and processing before the semester's census date ("census date" is generally two weeks after classes begin).
 No waiver of hours requests will be retroactively approved.

-Students are required to be registered whenever University resources (including faculty time) are being used to appropriately reflect work being done.
+Students are required to be registered whenever degree progress is being made or University resources (including faculty time) are being used to appropriately reflect work being done.
 Academic programs and students should be aware that students who lapse enrollment lose official student status and recognized University affiliation.
 Relinquishing formal student status can disadvantage students by eliminating their eligibility for financial aid and student campus services and benefits.

 In addition, the following specific registration requirements apply.